Lebanon faces a serious waste crisis. Together, we can turn metals and plastics from pollution into possibility.

 Wires, pipes, electronics

 Plastic is everywhere — bottles, bags, packaging, and containers.
-While useful, it takes hundreds of years to break down and often ends up in landfills or the sea, harming animals and polluting ecosystems.
+While useful, it takes hundreds of years to break down and often ends up in landfills or the sea.

 The recycling process sorts plastics by type since different plastics require different methods.
-After cleaning and shredding, the plastic is melted into liquid form and used to make new products.
+After cleaning and shredding, the plastic is melted into liquid form.

 Improper waste management has a devastating effect on every aspect of our environment and health.